Work and Teach Aboard the Schooner SoundWaters

 Working aboard SoundWaters offers hands on experiential learning and teaching opportunities.
 After having worked with a broad range of groups, educators leave SoundWaters with the confidence to address groups anywhere.
 Past crew have continued on to earn their AB’s, captain’s license or to direct educational programs.
 Two weeks of intensive training starts out the season.
 Training covers all aspects of shipboard curricula including: plankton, salt marshes, water quality testing, benthic communities plus instructions in sail theory, sail handling, navigation, fire fighting, safety and more.
 Crew receives Red Cross First Aid and CPR training.
 During the season there is in-service training to add to or refine the skills acquired at the beginning of the year.

 The SoundWaters season begins with an intensive outfitting of the schooner in mid-March.
 A full crew is in place by the beginning of April.
 Some of the crew will stay with us straight through the end of the season in November; others will stay for 4-5 months and new crew will be hired.
-Applications for the start of the season are requested by January 15th, but applications after that date will be considered.

 The application consists of: